 The store employees can also teach you how to properly adjust your pack straps, which is critical in assessing fit.
 Here’s how to do it yourself:

 - Always clip and adjust your hip belt first.
-It should rest snugly on top of your hip bones—80% of the pack’s weight should rest on your hips.
+The top of your hip bone should rest squarely in the middle of the waistbelt—80% of the pack’s weight will rest on your hips.

 - Adjust the load lifter straps, which run from the top of the pack to the shoulder straps.
 They should sit at about a 45˚ angle.